a-n-rose/speech-recognition-projects/speech_commands/INSTALLATION.md

 1) In the directory where the workshop scripts are, create a folder called 'data'.

 2) Download the speech commands dataset <a href="http://download.tensorflow.org/data/speech_commands_v0.01.tar.gz">here</a>.
-Save the zip folder in that folder.
+Save the zip folder in the folder named 'data'.

 3) Extract the zipfile.